 Prioritizing sleep may keep you in good health, as we found when we examined correlations between sleep and disease.

 Going without adequate sleep can have detrimental effects on nearly every aspect of health and wellbeing.
-Sleep deprivation disrupts normal functioning, impairs cognitive performance, and increases risk for chronic diseases.
+Sleep deprivation disrupt normal functioning, impairs cognitive performance, and increases risk for chronic diseases.

 Not getting the recommended 7-9 hours of sleep per night can negatively impact concentration, memory, judgment, and reaction time.
 Sleep deprivation reduces cognitive abilities and motor coordination, which can lead to poor work and academic performance.
 Tasks become more challenging when the brain is foggy from lack of sleep.